Last updated: May 6, 2026

 | Medicare and other insurance records | To screen for Medicaid and the Medicare Savings Program | Medicare card, Medicare premium notice, other insurance cards |

-| Housing and utility costs | To calculate SNAP deductions and LIHEAP help | Rent receipt, mortgage statement, gas, electric, and water bills, propane or firewood receipts |
+| Housing and utility costs | To calculate SNAP deductions and LIHEAP help | Rent receipt, mortgage statement, gas, electric, water bills, propane or firewood receipts |

-| Medical expense records | To support higher SNAP deductions for some older adults and to document care costs | Doctor bills, hospital bills, pharmacy receipts, some medical equipment receipts |
+| Medical expense records | To support higher SNAP deductions for some older adults and document care costs | Doctor bills, hospital bills, pharmacy receipts, some medical equipment receipts |

 | Assets and account balances | Mostly for aged, blind, disabled, or long-term-care Medicaid cases | Bank statements, vehicle registration, retirement account statements |

-| Special status papers | To prove age, disability, guardianship, relationship, or immigration status when needed | Birth certificate, marriage certificate, guardianship papers, Social Security disability letter, immigration documents |
+| Special status papers | To prove age, disability, guardianship, relationship, or immigration status when needed | Birth certificate, marriage certificate, guardianship papers, disability letter, immigration documents |

-Helpful New Mexico note: The current HCA 100 application says that if the applicant was born in New Mexico, HCA may be able to help verify the birth record through the Department of Health Vital Records office.
+Helpful New Mexico note: The current state application says that if the applicant was born in New Mexico, HCA may be able to help verify the birth record through the Department of Health Vital Records office.
 That can help when an older adult cannot find a birth certificate fast enough.

 How to renew benefits online

 Renew online only when the case is actually ready for renewal.
-New Mexico’s official renewal page tells members to sign in and use Renew My Benefits when they are notified.
+New Mexico’s renewal page tells members to sign in and use Renew My Benefits when they are notified.

 - For SNAP and TANF, plan for an interview.
 New Mexico restored those interview rules in 2024.